 Main CPU: This monitoring instance is always available and is not dependent on HW configuration of the LANTIME system.
-It can monitor native NTP nodes only, which are responding to NTP client requests (Note: A NTP client that is using the Windows Time Service W32Time does not respond to NTP client requests per default configuration.
+It can monitor native NTP nodes only, which are responing to NTP client requests (Note: A NTP client that is using the Windows Time Service W32Time does not respond to NTP client requests per default configuration.
 W32Time needs to configured to act as client and server at the same time.
 Otherwise the node cannot be monitored via SyncMon).
 All assigned interfaces can be monitored at the same time or you can select a particular interface from a list if available.
-ExternalThis monitoring instance can monitor nodes and sensors of other Lantime devices with activatedSyncMon:SyncMon.
-When selecting the external SyncMon with IP address a list of available nodes from that external SyncMon will be downloaded.
-Configuration and data will be transferred via WEB service (curl).